kuruma history

 The cultivators purchase, from the

-kurumas, sheep's manure, which is regarded
+kurumas, sheep's manure, which is regarded as of high quality fertilizer.

 Skin :-